Veteran Band Debuts Tunes at Ultimate Jam Night at Whisky A Go-Go

 Little Caesar has a lot going on.
-They have a new band member, Alex Kane, a regular at Chuck Wright’s weekly Ultimate Jam Night.
+They have a new band member, Alex Kane.
 Alex rounds out the group, which is comprised of guitarist and co-founder Loren Molinare, bass player Pharoah Barrett and drummer Tom Morris.

 The band is ready to hit the road in Europe, where they recorded Brutally Honest, a live, no-frills recording that is charming in its raw presentation.
 Standout tunes on the new record are “Rum and Coke,” “Chain of Fools,” “In Your Arms,” and “Dirty Water.”
 The record is distributed through Unison Music.

 “We have some talented people in the group – more than just musically talented,” Ron said.
 “Our bass player Pharoah is a talented sound engineer, he’s won some Emmy Awards for his work.
 When we go on the road, I bring my own mics, that I build myself.
 Well, we did this one show in Holland, and this engineer there was as weirdo techie as I am, he had a hard drive he ran everything from.
 So we recorded in Holland, with just a hard drive that all 16 channels ran through.
 It’s amazing.
 You used to need a mobile recording truck now you just a need a laptop and a few grand worth of equipment.”

 Ron’s views are worldly and at the ripe ol’ age of 50-something, he says he’s fortunate he can still play music and give back to the fans.
 The new album is an example of that.